SEED ALLIANCE

 THREE DOMAINS

-The ecosystem of mediating institutions that shape civic and moral life
+The mediating institutions that shape civic and moral life

 Families, schools, faith communities, employers, and local leadership networks form the connective tissue of civic life.
 When these institutions weaken, families lose the structural support that makes flourishing possible.
 SEED strengthens the mediating institutions closest to the person, serving as the soil in which individual agency grows.